hassancodes/snapscore/README.md

 What can Be improved?
 * Instead of giving the cordination, we can take screen shot of the android device, compare it with a smaller image where we want to click
 * get the cordinates of that image.
-* And automatically perform actions on those cordinates. this will genius and unstopable but then everyone will have a higher snapscore and then it will not be fun.
+* And automatically perform actions on those cordinates. this will be genius and unstopable but then everyone will have a higher snapscore and then it will not be fun and then this will loose it value which I don't want.
 I am thinking of making this a private repo lol 😂😂.

 Just kidding.